IPv6-mPvD/pvdd/README.md

 Failure to create the netlink socket (because of insufficient rights) does not prevent the daemon to start.
 This capacity to start without a netlink socket is obviously mostly useful only in debug mode.

+### PvD-aware kernels

+pvdd assumes that the kernel it is running on is PvD-aware if calling one of the added PvD kernel functions does not report any error (the kernel function to retrieve the list of the PvD currently seen by the kernel).

+On PvD-aware kernels, the rtnetlink mechanism already provided by the kernel to notify new addresses or routes has been extended to report creation/update/deprecation of PvD.

+The daemon in this case has access to a set of additional kernel API :

+* to retrieve the attributes of a PvD :
+	* PvD name, sequence number, H, L flags, lifetime
+	* associated IPv6 addresses
+	* associated IPv6 routes
+	* RDNSS and DNSSL
+* to create a new PvD
+* to delete a PvD (by setting its lifetime to 0)
+* to modify any of its attributes
+* to update the list of DNSSL and RDNSS (not yet implemented)

+Modifying the attributes has the effect of the notification mechanism to be triggered, which, in turn, allows the daemon to update its internal database (to reflect the state of the kernel).

 ## Clients

 The daemon is acting as a server accepting clients connections on a socket bound on the localhost address (0.0.0.0), port 10101 by default.